mshahmirkhan/TIC-TAC-TOC/README.md

 # TIC-TAC-TOC

-This web game for free .
+This web game for multiple user.This game apply all the tic tac toc rules .

+This program also show the scoures with beautiful GUI.

+Thanks.